We both know you're not Claire.

 As she handed it back, I said, "Watch."

-I pretended to grip it tight in my right hand.
+I pretended to grip it tight in my right hand, but I let it fall into my left.
 I swung my arms and slapped my fists together, right over left, with a bullshit exaggerated gesture.
 Then I opened my right hand to show her the quarter, and I handed it back to her.

 "Look at the back."